Forking in Short and Tame Abstract Elementary Classes: The main theorem

-Before continuing, we also identify a few contexts which are known to satisfy this hypothesis, especially (1), (2), and (3) of Theorem \ref{mainthm}. \begin{itemize} \item {\bf First order theories} Since types are syntactic and over sets, they are $< \aleph_0$ tame and $< \aleph_0$ type short and (4) follows by compactness.
+Before continuing, we also identify a few contexts which are known to satisfy this hypothesis, especially (1), (2), and (3) of Theorem \ref{mainthm}. \begin{itemize} \item {\bf First order theories:} Since types are syntactic and over sets, they are $< \aleph_0$ tame and $< \aleph_0$ type short and (4) follows by compactness.
 Additionally, when (3) holds, the theory is stable so coheirs are equivalent to non-forking.
-While we don't claim to have discovered anything new about first-order theories, formally speaking our framework apply to $K_T$ where $T$ is a superstable first-order theory and $K_T$ is the class of $|T|^+$-saturated models (our $\kappa$ is $|T|^+$).

-\item {\bf Large cardinals} Boney \cite{tamelc} proves that (1),(2), and Extension hold for any AEC $K$ that are essentially below a strongly compact cardinal $\kappa$ (this holds, for instance, if $LS(K) < \kappa$).
+\item {\bf Large cardinals:} Boney \cite{tamelc} proves that (1),(2), and Extension hold for any AEC $K$ that are essentially below a strongly compact cardinal $\kappa$ (this holds, for instance, if $LS(K) < \kappa$).
 Slightly weaker (but still useful) versions of (1) and (2) also hold if $\kappa$ is measurable or weakly compact.
 See Section \ref{lcrevisitedsection} for more.

-\item {\bf Homogeneous model theory} The homogeneity of the monster model ensures that the types are tame and type short.
-Hyttinen and Shelah \cite{strsplithom}
+\item {\bf Homogeneous model theory:} The sequential homogeneity of the monster model means that Galois types are syntactic, so we have $<\aleph_0$ tameness and type shortness as above.
+See, for instance, Grossberg and Lessmann \cite{GrLe1} for more discussion and references.